slugcat-dev/mark-ed/README.md

 autocapitalize="off"
 ```

-You can adjust these as you need.
+Adjust these as you need.

 ## Styling
 Note that you need to properly style the editor if you want it to look good.
 CSS classes are prefixed with `md-`.
 Take a look at [`dev/style.css`](https://github.com/slugcat-dev/mark-ed/blob/main/dev/style.css) for a basic example.